When you use our services, we use information about you and your health so that we are able to give you the best possible care.

 Legal bases for processing your information

-To use information about you the trust must be compliant with the General Data Protection Regulation (GDPR) and Data Protection Act 2018 (DPA18) and establish the legal bases for using information.
+To use information about you, we must be compliant with the General Data Protection Regulation (GDPR) and Data Protection Act 2018 (DPA18) and establish the legal bases for using information.

-The first basis or article that the trust will rely upon for processing or using personal information is Article 6(1)(e) “… for the performance of a task carried out in the public interest or in the exercise of official authority …”
+The first basis or article that we will rely upon for processing or using personal information is Article 6(1)(e) “… for the performance of a task carried out in the public interest or in the exercise of official authority …”

-As required by the law, the trust is registered with the Information Commissioner’s Office (ICO) under the organisation name of ‘East Sussex Healthcare Trust’ with registration number ‘Z2917271’.
+As required by the law, we are registered with the Information Commissioner’s Office (ICO) under the organisation name of ‘East Sussex Healthcare Trust’ with registration number ‘Z2917271’.
 The register and our entry can be found here:

 Some uses or processing of information will be covered by different articles, so if in doubt contact our Information Governance department